 Turkish Airlines Flight 1951 was en route from Istanbul, Turkey, to Amsterdam's Schiphol Airport on February 25, 2009.
 The Boeing 737-800 was carrying 127 passengers, four of them Americans.
 Seven crew members, including three pilots, also were on the journey that seemed uneventful until the final minutes.
 As the aircraft descended for landing on Runway 18R at approximately 1,950 feet, a faulty radio altimeter gave a wrong reading, which in turn caused the autothrottle to decrease because the faulty altimeter was telling the autopilot/ autothrottle that the aircraft was at a lower altitude, and the engine power decreased to idle during the approach.
-The autothrottle system automatically adjusts the engine power gone to idle until it was too late to increase the thrust and take the appropriate corrective action to recover the aircraft and avoid a stall.
+The autothrottle system automatically adjusts the engine power throughout the flight.

+The crew did not notice that the throttle had automatically gone to idle until it was too late to increase the thrust and take the appropriate corrective action to recover the aircraft and avoid a stall.
 The aircraft reached a critically low speed and stalled and crashed on muddy farmland short of the runway.